jbogdani/BraDyCMS/docs/faq.md

     Main menu > Articles > Add new Article

 Fill the form and save it.
 Please note that article's `Text ID` is required.
-No spaces ore special carachtares are allowed.
+No spaces ore special characters are allowed.
 This string will be the URL of the article.

 ---

 #### How to edit existing article?

     Main menu > Articles > Show all articles

 Find in the list the article you want to edit.
 Also the search filter can be used.
 Click on article's title or on edit button to open the edif foem.

 ---

 #### How to create a new menu?